-- Teaching Tolerance shares the importance of creating a Classroom Culture to foster respect for oneself and others and uses What is your FRAME? to encourage students to reflect on their own background and enlarge their perspectives.
+- Learning for Justice shares the importance of creating a Classroom Culture to foster respect for oneself and others and uses What is your FRAME? to encourage students to reflect on their own background and enlarge their perspectives.

 Have a Structure for Your Conversation

 Great classroom discussions, like great lesson plans, rarely “happen.”
 They take time and intention.
 Here are strategies to consider employing to help students share their reflections and address the essential question, “Where do we go from here?”